 These are the five of the most common cons that are associated with having pets in your rentals:

-1. Unwanted damage – one of the common problems when tenants move out is the amount of repairing and replacing items destroyed by pets.
+1. Unwanted damage – one of the common problems, when tenants move out, is the amount of repairing and replacing items destroyed by pets.
 Fur babies like cats and dogs leave scratches on the floor, chew towels and carpets or urinate everywhere.
-Mites and fleas infestation is also possible especially for those pets that are not well groomed.
+Mites and fleas infestation is also possible, especially for those pets that are not well groomed.
 Please note that property maintenance is very expensive.

-2. Other tenants may get annoyed – dogs nature is to bark or howl a lot especially at night or when they find a person a stranger.
+2. Other tenants may get annoyed – dogs’ nature is to bark or howl a lot, especially at night or when they find a person a stranger.
 This may somehow annoy other tenants who are in the middle of their sleep or busy doing their personal stuff.
-If this continues, it will lead them with no choice but to move.
+If this continues, it will lead them to no choice but to move.
 There may be tenants who are allergic to dogs and cats because they trigger allergens.
 They will be forced to transfer if their neighbor has pets.
 The best practice is for the landlords to notify tenants that the place they’re in is pet friendly and there is a possibility of noise and allergens.

 3. Destruction– some animals are not friendly and may bite the other tenants or children living in the same place.

 4. Stingy smell – some tenants avoid unpleasant smell from pets.

 5. Noise – incessant barking of dogs in the wee hours of the night is very annoying and will give renters a headache.
 What’s even worse is that the barking may lead other dogs around the neighborhood to bark as well causing such chaos.